 I discovered a few things.
 Biking is less stressful than walking when it comes to pain in the feet and knees.
 This was good news.
 I also discovered that fat girls can ride bikes, but the kind of bike one chooses is key.
 There are recreational bikes, mountain bikes and road bikes (and many subsets of these).

-Road Bikes are the most common seen in stores these days.
-They have thin tires, large wheels and are light weight.
+Road Bikes are the most commonly seen bikes in stores these days.
+They have thin tires, large wheels and are lightweight.
 They are designed for riding on pavement.
 If you live in an area with lots of paved bike trails or if you don’t mind sharing the road with cars, this is a good choice.
-These are the bikes for serious cyclists — like the ones with those stretchy outfits that go mega-fast on the roads, and sign up for those Iron Man tours and 100 mile trails.
+These are the bikes for serious cyclists — like the ones with those stretchy outfits that go mega-fast on the roads, and sign up for those Iron Man tours and 100-mile trails.
 Obviously not for me.